nyc-crh/site/content/gallery/focus-on-learning.md

 - learning disability
 - disability labels
 questions:
-- The researchers identify several criticisms of special education.
+- The researchers identified several criticisms of special education.
 Have these concerns been addressed, or do they continue today?
 - Although most students in special education attended schools in a community school district, others were in a separate district only for Disabled students.
 Did Disabled students experience “decentralized” school governance?
 How did this affect their parents' ability to advocate for their children?
 - The researchers suggested that Disabled students attend classrooms and schools with non-disabled students.
 Several Disabled students and their parents raised concerns about this.
 What were the students' and parents' concerns?
 ---